hadi-ilies/MyNesEmulator/README.md

 ## Notes

-  The work is in progress the PPU/CPU are finished.
+  * The work is in progress, the PPU/CPU are finished.
 I need to add the APU and Controllers.
     All the documentations that I am using will be provided as soon as the project is finished ;)

+  * I actually have the mapper 001 alone.
+Therefore, only the roms that use it are accepted.
+    For instance Zelda 1, provided in the assets directory.

+    * PS: You can go take a look at "http://bootgod.dyndns.org:7777/profile.php?id=173" if you want to check which mapper your   rom uses.

 ## Dependencies